Carpathias/tgce-restyler-5e3/README.md

 ## The Restyler UI is accessed from the Character Sheet using the header button labeled with a paintbrush.

 ### Restyler config is per Actor.
-If you want to copy the Restyler config from one actor to another, you can use the *Copy Flags from Actor* macro in the Restyler MAcros compendium.
+If you want to copy the Restyler config from one actor to another, you can use the *Copy Flags from Actor* macro in the module's Restyler Macros compendium.

 - This macro will eventually make its way into core functionality of the mod.